Matt3414/continuous_stopwatch/README.md

 - Add autosave feature
 - convert to C#/.NET and/or javascript
 - start/ stop timer when application is opened or closed.
+- add update notifier.
+- lap feature with titles that can be renamed